Enterprise Library 6 – April 2013

 For information about getting started with Enterprise Library, see the Enterprise Library documentation.

 The Enterprise Library, like many patterns & practices deliverables, is associated with a community site: www.codeplex.com/entlib.
 On this community site, you can provide feedback and connect with other users to share ideas.
 You can post questions and get support using the Enterprise Library Discussion forum.
 You can also download additional content, such as extensions and training material.
 Community members can also help Microsoft plan and test future releases of the Enterprise Library and other application blocks.
-Community-developed extensions to the Enterprise Library are available on the EntLib Contrib site.
+We also accept and encourage community contributions – see the guidelines.

 Feedback and Support